danielsobrado/audio-processor/README.md

 ### 2. Set up Environment Variables

-Copy the example environment file and update it with your Deepgram API key and other configurations.
+Copy the example environment file and update it with your configurations.

 ```bash
 cp .env.example .env
 ```

-Edit the `.env` file and fill in your `DEEPGRAM_API_KEY`.
+Edit the `.env` file and fill in your keys.
 You might also want to adjust database or Redis connection settings if you're not using the default Docker setup.

 ### 3. Install Dependencies